Force over Distance: Chapter 28

 “I’m gonna assume you’re referring to that constitution you keep talking about drafting.”
 Young kept his voice mild.
 “Because if you’re referring to anything else—we’re not gonna talk about things we don’t need to talk about.
 Got it?”

-“All I’m saying is that I have experience organizing all kinds of events,” Wray said smoothly.
+“All I’m saying is I have experience organizing all kinds of events,” Wray said smoothly.
 “Social functions.
 Governing bodies.
 Departmental meetings.
 Shipwide mutinies.
 Bake sales.”

 Young snorted.
 “You’re first on my speed dial for all those things.”